tmenguy/ha-solcast-solar/README.md

 #### Granular dampening

-Setting dampening for individual Solcast sites, or using half-hour intervals is possible.
+Setting dampening for individual Solcast sites or using half-hour intervals is possible.
 This requires use of either the `solcast_solar.set_dampening` action, or creation/modification of a file in the Home Assistant config folder called `solcast-dampening.json`.

 The action accepts a string of dampening factors, and also an optional site identifier.
 For hourly dampening supply 24 values.
 For half-hourly 48.
 Calling the action creates or updates the file `solcast-dampening.json` when either a site is specified, or 48 factor values are specified.
-If setting overall dampening with 48 factors then an optional 'all' site may be specified (or simply omitted for this use case).
+If setting overall dampening with 48 factors, then an optional 'all' site may be specified (or simply omitted for this use case).

 ```
 action: solcast_solar.set_dampening